 Yes, we’ve all done it before.
 One step into LUSH Fresh Handmade Cosmetics, and next thing you know you’re dancing to J. Lo’s “Love Don’t Cost A Thing” while picking up bath bombs from a crate.
-It’s true – piping music into your store that your ideal customer would enjoy will help boost your sales.
+It’s true – piping music that your ideal customer would enjoy into your store will help boost your sales.

-Finding the Right Tune
+Finding the Right Tune for Your Retail Locations

-It’s been proven scientifically that successful stores often curate music at low volumes to complement the theme of their brand.
+It’s been scientifically proven that successful stores often curate music at low volumes to complement the theme of their brand.
 For instance, if one were to walk into a fast fashion store like H&M, ZARA, or Victoria’s Secret, the first thing you notice is not only the lingerie and beauty products on display, but also the upbeat electro pop dance music blasting throughout the store.
 Whether it’s “Can’t You Get You Out Of My Head” by Kylie Minogue or Ariana Grande’s “Thank U, Next”, brick and mortar stores really know how to put on a show.

-Adding musical touches to their brick and mortars can help boutique owners and private label designers.
+Adding musical touches to brick and mortars can help boutique owners and private label designers.
 In 1934, a company called Muzak released background music used for elevators.
 Hence, the idea of “stimulus production” was born.
-When adding “stimulus production” into your store, give shoppers an unforgettable experience.
+When adding “stimulus production” to your store, give shoppers an unforgettable experience.
 With unforgettable experiences involving music, customers will stay engaged throughout their shopping visit.

-The Soundtrack To Your Brand
+The Soundtrack To Your Apparel Brand

-According to an article fromhowstuffworks.com, a 1982 study concluded that based on tempo, volume and genre, it’s been proven possible to influence behavior with music.
+According to an article fromhowstuffworks.com, a 1982 study concluded that based on tempo, volume, and genre, it’s possible to influence behavior with music.
 You can help bring out the mood to your store with a variety selection of genres as well as a personal customization of playlists using a resource like soundtrackyourbrand.com.